 A draft design had been tentatively approved by IFIP WG 1.3 in May 1997, and the design was finalised in October 1998.
 It is hoped that it will get full IFIP endorsement this autumn.
 It is based on first-order predicate logic, with sort generation constraints, partial functions and subsorts.

 Sub-languages include FOL, while there are extensions such as HOCASL.
 There seems to be a close correspondence in the small between the elements of CDs and CASL specifications.
 OpenMath seems to have semantics with respect to text-books, whereas CASL has a self-contained6 formal semantics.
 CASL libraries (similar to OpenMath CDgroups) have URLs.
 There is inheritance with renaming.

-TM showed some CASL examples, such as Monoids and Natural
+TM showed some CASL examples, such as Monoids and Natural Numbers.

-Numbers.
 In CASL, one has to distinguish between the

-of Monoid and the
+* of Monoid

 * of CommutativeMonoid.
-Axioms can
+Axioms can be labelled.

 view command allows one to view the

 natural numbers as a commutative monoid (in two different ways),

 which induces a reduction from the class of models of the natural